NicholasYe/NicholasYe/README.md

 - 🏫 I am an undergraduate student majoring in [Electrical Engineering and Automation](http://english.seee.hust.edu.cn/) at [HUST.](http://english.hust.edu.cn/)
 - 👨‍🎓 Welcome to see my [homepage](https://nicholasye.github.io/) where you can find more information about me.
-- 💻 Language mainly used: C++, Matlab, Python.
+- 💻 Language mainly used: C++, Python, Matlab.
 - 🕹️ Microcontroller mainly used: Arduino, STM32, DSP.
 - 📧 Reach me at my email: [tingzhen.ye@foxmail.com](mailto:tingzhen.ye@foxmail.com)
 - ⚡ Fun fact: I can turn caffeine into electrons.